-- It is a provision of fresh opportunity and the chance for convicts to start a new life. - It is also advantageous to the public to reduce the number of people in prisons, which can cost a lot of money per prisoner per year. - Parole can also help prisoners through the difficult transition back to the community by providing targeted support such as drug and alcohol or psychological counselling, advice and practical assistance. - Parole enables parole officers to supervise prisoners following their release into the community.
+- It is a provision of fresh opportunity and the chance for convicts to start a new life. - It is also advantageous to the public to reduce the number of people in prisons, which can cost a lot of money per prisoner per year. - The government spend much less when offender is released on parole than that offender is places in prison - Parole can also help prisoners through the difficult transition back to the community by providing targeted support such as drug and alcohol or psychological counselling, advice and practical assistance. - Parole enables parole officers to supervise prisoners following their release into the community. - The offender is able to work again and can therefore earn income, pay taxes and pay damages to the victims of crimes